 - Buy/Sell: with this button you can proceed to the execution of the order, confirming all the previous choices.

-For a complete education we refer you to our definitive guide to CFD trading.
+For a more complete understanding, check out our definitive guide to CFD trading.